CTE Month and NASA HUNCH Student Video Challenge

 - A link to the website or Youtube video featuring the song

-- A signed letter or form stating that the music was created by a student in Garage Band or another program and that the student has given permission for the music to be used royalty free
+- A signed letter or form stating that the music was created by a student in Garage Band or another program and that the student has been given permission for the music to be used royalty free

 Please note: ACTE and NASA HUNCH retain the copyright on any submitted material and reserve the right to use the material in any way or format they see fit.
 Entries cannot be used for any commercial activity.